bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_0/exercise_0.md

 * * *

 ## Requesting an extension
 If you need to request an extension on this assignment use the <a href="https://forms.gle/fWx9jgQTNp56bAgR6">Extension Request form</a>.
-Please see this Syllabus for requirements.
+Please see the Syllabus for requirements.
 Your extension is automatically accepted if you meet the conditions.
 You will see your due date on Canvas update 24 hours prior to the original deadline.